MicrosoftDocs/power-automate-docs/articles/forms/popular-scenarios.md

 ## Add form responses to an Excel worksheet

 In this example, we'll create a flow from blank.
-We'll use it to record employees' names and summer vacation dates in an Excel table.
+Continuing with the scenario from our earlier examples, we'll use the flow to record employees' names and vacation dates in an Excel table when they submit their summer vacation form.

 1. Create a workbook in Excel Online.
 Add a table with one column for each question on your form.
 Save and close the workbook.